agrostar/zzapi/README.md

 The directory will hold the following kinds of files.

-* **Request bundles**: these are yaml files containing many requests.
+* **Request bundles**: these are YAML files containing many requests.
 This is a "Collection" in Postman terminlogy.
 The directory can have any number of request bundles.
 Files ending with `-bundle.yml` will be recognized as request bundles.
-* **Variable sets**: these are also yaml files, containing variable definitions.
+* **Variable sets**: these are also YAML files, containing variable definitions.
 This is an "Environment" in Postman terminlogy.
 Files ending with `-vars.yml` will be recognized as variable set files.
 Those ending with `-d-vars.yml` will be recognized as *default* variable sets (described below).
 * **Request and response files**: All other files (typically `.json`) are request and response body samples.
 These will be referenced from within the bundles, so we don't really need a naming convention.

 ## Bundle